Skip to main content

 2. What subjects should I study for a career in tech?

-Subjects such as mathematics, computer science, physics, and engineering can provide strong foundations for technology careers.
-Creative problem-solving, communication, and collaboration skills are also important, so it helps to explore areas you genuinely enjoy and stay curious about.
+Subjects such as mathematics, computer science, physics, and electrical and electronic engineering (EEE) can provide strong foundations for technology careers.
+These subjects can lead to careers in software engineering, hardware engineering, AI, data science, semiconductor design, and computer architecture.
+Creative problem-solving, communication, and collaboration skills are also important, so it helps to explore areas you genuinely enjoy and to stay curious.

 3. Do I need a degree to work in tech?